Sato-Tate Distributions of $y^2=x^p-1$ and $y^2=x^{2p}-1$: Sato-Tate Groups

-The main result of the following theorem is the determination of the component group of the Sato-Tate group of $\Jac(C_p)$.
+\end{remark*} The main result of the following theorem is determining the component group of the Sato-Tate group of $\Jac(C_p)$.
 Explicit examples of the generator of the component group are given in Table \ref{table:gammas} in Appendix \ref{app:component}.